 Features alone are far from enough for video/audio indexing and analysis.
-Although feature extractions (especially from the compressed domain) will continue to be a research topic, there are important problems like (1) how to obtain semantic-level knowledge and understanding from these low-level features, and (2) the synergic integration of features from multiple media such as video, audio, text, and metadata.
-These problems are challenging and demand rigorous and systematic investigation.
+Although feature extractions (especially from the compressed domain) will continue to be a research topic, equally important problems are (1) how to obtain semantic-level knowledge and understanding from these low-level features, and (2) the synergic integration of features from multiple media such as video, audio, text, and metadata.
+These problems are important, challenging, and demand rigorous and systematic investigation.